JetBrains/teamcity-documentation/topics/build-approval.md

 ## Notifications & Audit

-The notification event `Queued build requires approval` is supported by the [notification rules](adding-notification-rules.md) and by the [Notifications](notifications.md) build feature.
-It will fire only if build has Build Approval feature enabled.
+If a build configuration has the Build Approval feature enabled, a notification will be triggered about a build requiring an approval from a user or a group.

-This event overrides the *Builds with my changes only* option in the notification rules.
+This notification is included in the [notification rules](adding-notification-rules.md) for the [All Users](creating-and-managing-user-groups.md#all-users-group) group by default.
+This rule overrides the *Builds with my changes only* option in the notification rules.

+You can [configure notifications for your build configuration](configuring-notifications.md) by adding the [Notifications](notifications.md) build feature with the **Build requires approval** option enabled.

 When a build is approved by a user, a corresponding [audit entry](tracking-user-actions.md) is created.